Deducteam/hol2dk/README.md

 proofs of a few particular theorems of the `Multivariate` library:
 `CHAIN_BOUNDARY_BOUNDARY`, `GRASSMANN_PLUCKER_4` and
 `HOMOTOPIC_IMP_HOMOLOGOUS_REL_CHAIN_MAPS`, because their proofs contain a lot of big terms.
-For such files, one should use the options `--use-sharing` and `--max-abbrevs` to reduce the size of generated files.
+For such files, one needs to use the option `--max-abbrevs` to reduce the size of generated files.

 Finally, while it is a priori possible to translate any HOL-Light proof to Coq, the translated theorems may not be directly usable by